-Pham Thien Khac, a former South Vietnamese officer, and Patrick Lam discuss Mr. Pham's experiences after the fall of South Vietnam during the Vietnam Mar panel discussion during the Vietnam War panel discussion.
+Pham Thien Khac, a former South Vietnamese officer, and Patrick Lam discuss Mr. Pham's experiences after the fall of South Vietnam during the Vietnam War panel discussion.

-Well, I think it was abandonment.
-I was in a unit that we had very little interaction.
-We didn't exist.
 The enemy knew more about us than the people who were h in South Vietnam.
 They didn't know we existed, our own folks didn't.
 I was sort of used to this dichotomy kind of thing with Vietnam.
 I mean, I was a corpsman, but I was with the long range reconnaissance, so until someone got shot, I was a Marine and then became a corpsman.
 But by the same token, I used to go in to Huế, you know, and hold medical call with doctors, which is where I saw the human side of what was going on.3 two of you-is your perceptions of Vietnam, what the name conjured up, before you even went there?
 Tom?